jeanetienne/jeanetienne.github.io/_posts/2017-09-10-xcode-templates.md

 }
 {% endhighlight %}

-In this case, the file template is `___FILEBASENAME___ViewModel.swift` on disk, so if you typed "Person" in the name field when creating the files, you would have a `PersonViewModel.swift` file, as expected.
-However, in a rather confusing but also smart move, Xcode seems to be re-evaluating the macro in context, inside the file.
-So now the `FILEBASENAMEASIDENTIFIER` and `FILEBASENAME` would have the value "PersonViewModel", which is useful for the name of the class.
-So if we want to have the raw input, we need to use the value of the `productName` variable.
+When using the template, if the user types "Person" in the name field for instance, the files will be generated with the names:  `Person.swift`, `PersonView.swift` and `PersonViewModel.swift`, as expected.

+However, in a rather confusing but also smart move, Xcode seems to be re-evaluating the `FILEBASENAME` (and other equivalents) macro in context, inside the file.
+Once inside the file, the `FILEBASENAME` macro has the value "PersonViewModel", which is the actual final name of the file, and is pretty useful for nameing the class.
+If you want to have the raw input of what the user typed, the word "Person", you need to use the value of the `productName` variable.

-You can access variables in templates, they are based on the name of the "option" defined in the PList.
-For an option of name `optionName` you can access its value with `___VARIABLE_optionName___`.
+Variables are based on the identifier of the "option" defined in the PList.
+For an option with identifier `optionName` you can access its value with `___VARIABLE_optionName___`.
 You can also add colon separated modifiers to this macro, all of this is explained in the [Xcode Text macro format reference](https://help.apple.com/xcode/mac/9.0/index.html?localePath=en.lproj#/devc8a500cb9).

 In our case we want a C identifier from the variable named `productName`, so we use `___VARIABLE_productName:identifier___`.
 Yep, it's a bit wild 😱.